JabuMlDev/Speaker-VGG-CCT/README.md

 ## Environment

-This repository is developed and tested on Ubuntu 20.04, Anaconda3, Python 3.6+, and PyTorch 1.10+.
+This repository is developed and tested on Ubuntu 20.04, Anaconda3, Python 3.7+, PyTorch 1.10+ and CUDA (cudatoolkit=11.3.1).

 ## Quick Start